 Putting on my comfy clothes, making a big bowl of hot popcorn, and watching a movie is my favorite way to spend the evening.
 It’s fun, it’s affordable, and it’s a great way to relax with family, friends, or your significant other.

 Even if you decide to head to the grocery store to purchase a variety of yummy snacks and drinks, it’s significantly cheaper to stay in then go to the movie theatre.

 If there’s a new movie that you’re dying to see, a good way to save money at the movie theatre is to visit during its discount day(s).
 For example, Tuesdays are discount days here in Toronto.
 Check your local theatre to see if they offer any specials.

 Save on entertainment with websites like Groupon

-Groupon can make luxury affordable.
+Groupon can make luxury affordable, which can help you live rich on a small budget.
 Whether it’s a fancy 3-course dinner, a yachting experience, or a relaxing massage, there are lots of great deals to find on Groupon.

 One of my favorite Groupon purchases was when I surprised my boyfriend with a helicopter tour of the city.
 It was a lot of fun and made for some nice memories.

 Host a potluck at home